 - Клинические проявления 4.
 Clinical manifestations

 - Как выявляется и лечится гепатит у собак 5.
-How is hepatitis diagnosed and treated in dogs?
+How can hepatitis be detected and treated in dogs?

 - Профилактика гепатита у собак 6.
-Prophylaxis of hepatitis in dogs
+Prevention of hepatitis in dogs

 - Возможные осложнения 7.
 Possible complications

-Types of the disease and the causes of the development of pathology
+Types of disease and the causes of pathology

 The classification divides the disease into two types:

 - Infectious form .
-The causative agent of the disease is type 1 adenovirus and, as a rule, infectious hepatitis is diagnosed in puppies, weakened pets and dogs closely in contact with infected animals.
-In puppies up to one-year-old age, the pathology can proceed without obvious symptoms and pass without special therapy.
-In this case, the owner may not know that his little pet has suffered a similar disease.
-When the dog recovers, a stable immunity to the disease has already been developed in his body.
+The causative agent of the disease is adenovirus type 1 and, as a rule, infectious hepatitis is diagnosed in puppies, weakened pets and dogs that are in close contact with infected animals.
+In puppies up to the age of one, the pathology can proceed without obvious symptoms and pass without special therapy.
+In this case, the owner may not know that his little pet suffered a similar disease.
+When the dog recovers, his body has already developed a stable immunity to the disease.
 But we are talking only about puppies, and even they do not all manage to get off so easily.
-Therefore, even with a slight indisposition, it is worthwhile to show the pet to the veterinarian, without waiting for an independent cure.
-Most often without therapy, infectious hepatitis acquires a chronic course.
+Therefore, even with a slight indisposition, it is worth showing a pet to a veterinarian without waiting for an independent cure.
+Most often, without treatment, infectious hepatitis becomes chronic.

 - Toxic form .
-There are many causes of this disease: long-term use of medications with high toxicity, self-treatment of the pet with various "heavy" drugs, feeding the dog with poor-quality or spoiled food, toxic poisoning that occurs when the intestinal parasites are infected in large quantities, etc. Toxic hepatitis is often diagnosed in animals after pyroplasmosis, salmonellosis, leptospirosis, etc. If a dog is prescribed toxic drugs, it is desirable to give the patient and hepatoprotective agents that support the activity of the liver and protect it from inflammation.
+There are many causes of this disease: long-term use of drugs with high toxicity, self-treatment of the pet with various "heavy" drugs, feeding the dog with poor-quality or spoiled food, toxic poisoning that occurs when the intestinal parasites are strongly infected, etc. Toxic hepatitis is often diagnosed in animals that have undergone piroplasmosis, salmonellosis, leptospirosis, etc. If toxic drugs are prescribed to the dog, it is advisable to give the patient and hepatoprotective agents that support liver activity and protect it from inflammatory processes.

 Ways of infection

 In this situation, an important aspect is the form of hepatitis.
-Infectious type of pathology, the dogs become infected during close intercourse, especially if they live together or contact when they are walking.
-The dog can catch the infection by eating or drinking from a bowl of a sick dog, taking her toys, sniffing infected feces or tags.
+Infectious type of pathology dogs become infected during close communication, especially if they live together or are in contact with walking.
+A dog may catch an infection by eating or drinking from a sick dog's bowl, taking its toys, sniffing infected feces or tags.

-Adenovirus is a viable virus, and even after 3 months, while in the external environment, it keeps its activity.
-Therefore, if the owner knows that a dog suffering from this disease was walking on the platform, it is worth changing the place of walks.
+Adenovirus is a survivable virus, and even after 3 months, being in the environment, it retains its activity.
+Therefore, if the owner knows that a dog suffering from this disease was walking at the site, it is worth changing the walking place.

-Toxic hepatitis is considered to be an infectious form of the disease, and even when in contact with a sick animal, the pet will not be able to become infected.
-After all, the ailment develops against the background of poisoning with toxins.
+Toxic hepatitis is considered to be a non-contagious form of the disease, and even when it comes into contact with a sick animal, a pet cannot get infected.
+After all, the disease develops against the background of toxin poisoning.

 What happens in the body with hepatitis